apache/qpid-proton/proton-c/bindings/go/src/qpid.apache.org/README.md

 They require the
 [proton-C library and header files](http://qpid.apache.org/proton) to be installed.
-On many platforms it is avaialable pre-packaged, for example on Fedora
+On many platforms it is available pre-packaged, for example on Fedora

     dnf install qpid-proton-c-devel